 This means it’s extremely important to maintain the same quality across all your products and services.
 At the same time, your business should ensure that customer interactions are predictable and uniform.

-If you offer a home service, make sure that each time you perform the service, you follow the exact same procedure (unless of course you’ve added a new component).
+If you offer a home service, make sure that each time you perform the service, you follow the exact same procedure (unless of course, you’ve added a new component).
 You want your business to seem organized and professional in the mind of the customers.
 Your employees should appear to the customer to be highly trained.

 If a customer knows they are going to receive the same consistent product or service each time they come to your business, they will keep coming back.
 Humans are creatures of habit.
 They like predictability, consistency, and familiarity.
 After all, why would they try a new business, such as your competitor, if they know they can receive quality service or a quality product from your business?

-One common mistake that businesses make is rewarding their sales team with higher commission on new customer sales than on repeat customer sales.
+One common mistake that businesses make is rewarding their sales team with a higher commission on new customer sales than on repeat customer sales.
 This is exactly what you should NOT be doing.
 This provides your sales team far less incentive to work on repeat customer sales.
 Instead, sales commissions should be the same across the board.
 The money you bring in from a new client purchasing a service is usually the same as the money your business brings in from a return customer.
 So why pay a premium for new customers and jeopardize your customer base?

 It is extremely important that your business properly represents its products and services.
 You don’t want to disappoint your customers.
 Don’t promise things that aren’t true.
 Make sure any advertisements or marketing initiatives your business runs are realistic in their praise of the product.
 Make sure your customers are receiving exactly what they think they are purchasing.
-Don’t say something is American made and then have it turn out to be made in China.
+Don’t say something is American-made and then have it turn out to be made in China.
 Obviously, that example is on the extreme side of false advertising, but the point is that you should make sure your business is selling exactly what you are advertising.

 Small businesses can lose customers due to a number of reasons.
-The key is to understand the potential reasons, and to work to make sure your business is actively countering them.
+The key is to understand the potential reasons and to work to make sure your business is actively countering them.
 This means having good customer service, rewarding loyal customers so they know you appreciate their business, keeping customers engaged through email and social media marketing, and delivering products and services that are exactly as you advertise.
 Further, maintaining a business that prides itself on its consistency is crucial.

 Turning around a ship headed in the wrong direction can be difficult, but with the proper customer retention techniques, you can make sure each time you add a new customer, instead of replacing a former customer, you are simply yet another person adding to your loyal customer base.